pjamessteven/flask-track-usage/docs/index.rst

     app.config['TRACK_USAGE_USE_FREEGEOIP'] = False
     # You can use a different instance of freegeoip like so
     # app.config['TRACK_USAGE_FREEGEOIP_ENDPOINT'] = 'https://example.org/api/'
+    # (You can also define a custom geolocation function when initializing the extension)

     app.config['TRACK_USAGE_INCLUDE_OR_EXCLUDE_VIEWS'] = 'include'

     # We will just print out the data for the example